yrpan/yrpan.github.io/index.md

 ---

-### Selected Urban & Spatial Informatic coursework
+### Selected Urban & Spatial Informatics coursework
 ### at the MUSA program of the Weitzman School (2020-2021)

 Python, JS, R and SQL are the primary languages used